 - If your teen is stressed or overwhelmed, suggest that they see a school counsellor or wellbeing coordinator.
 Help them to set up an appointment and let them know you’re happy for them to talk to you about it before and/or after the appointment.

-Managing your own feelings about your teen’s future
+Managing your own feelings about your teen’s sexuality and future

 - You may be open and accepting, but still upset with the idea of your teen being gay or queer because you worry about their future.
 Although they do face discrimination, young people who have come out report being significantly happier than those who haven’t.